normandmickey/MrsStax/README.md

 Principles of Macroeconomics 3e is licensed under a Creative Commons Attribution 4.0 International (CC BY) license, which means that you can distribute, remix, and build upon the content, as long as you provide attribution to OpenStax and its content contributors.

 ## Features
-- GPT3 based Slack Bot using your own documents (PDF or docx) for added context increasing accuracy.
+- GPT3 based Slack Bot using your own documents (PDF or docx) for added context and increased accuracy.
-- Utilizes a remote vector database from Weaviate (https://weaviate.io) for better speed and scaling.
+- Utilizes a remote vector database from Weaviate (https://weaviate.io) (better speed and scaling).

 ## Usage
 To use the MrsStax Slack Bot, the following environment variables need to be set in your .env file: